 Responder also has the ability to poison protocols like LLMNR, NBT-NS, and mDNS, but these will not be covered in this post.

 Recently we spent some time investigating how to weaponize web application vulnerabilities further to gain access to a network by taking advantage of the fact that Windows, under some conditions, may respond with NTLM hashes when challenged for credentials.

 We wanted to describe two common vulnerabilities found in web applications and how we could leverage them to steal hashes, compromise accounts and get a foothold into a corporate network.

 Scenario #1: From SSRF to hashes

 SSRF vulnerabilities are commonly used to send HTTP requests to other servers and scan the internal network.
-It turns out it can also be used to force a vulnerable web application to make the underlying Windows server leak its NTLM hashes.
+It turns out it can also force a vulnerable web application to make the underlying Windows server leak its NTLM hashes.

-We put together a Flask application vulnerable to SSRF in order to better illustrate the issue.
-The concept is very simple: it has a parameter URL and when any site is passed to it, whether it is http://www.blazeinfosec.com or http://intranet.corporate, it will send an HTTP request, fetch the resource and respond it back to the client with the content fetched by the request.
+We put together a Flask application vulnerable to SSRF to better illustrate the issue.
+The concept is very simple: it has a parameter URL, and when any site is passed to it, whether it is http://www.blazeinfosec.com or http://intranet.corporate, it will send an HTTP request, fetch the resource and respond it back to the client with the content fetched by request.

-It is important to mention that the URL resource fetching functions of some frameworks do not have tight integration with Windows and will not perform automatic log-on, unlike in this case.
-However, Java’s URLConnection(), and possibly others will do too.
+It is important to mention that some frameworks’ URL resource fetching functions do not have tight integration with Windows and will not perform automatic log-on, unlike in this case.
+However, Java’s URLConnection(), and possibly others, will do too.